AstarNetwork/astar-docs-v3/docs/about/networks.md

 # Networks
 ## Overview

-Prior to commencing development it's important to understand the Astar Network family, and choose an appropriate network based on what you would like to do.
+Prior to commencing development it's important to understand the Astar Network family, and choose an appropriate network to deploy on based on what you would like to do.
 Currently, there are a number of networks available, including the Local network which runs exclusively within your development environment.
 All networks support EVM RPCs, and Astar Parachain supports Substrate RPC as well.

 ![Astar networks](../about/products/img/fig4.jpg)

 ## Local Networks

 ### Substrate Node
 You can clone the Astar repository and run the local node provided, or download the precompiled binary and run it, instead.
-Both methods are described in the [Build](/docs/build) section.
+Both methods are described in the [Nodes](/docs/build/build-on-layer-1/nodes/index.md) section.

 ### Swanky Node

 Swanky Node is a Substrate based blockchain configured to enable the smart contract module `pallet-contracts`, and other features that assist local development of Wasm smart contracts.
-For more information about Swanky Node, check out the [Swanky Suite](https://docs.astar.network/docs/build/wasm/swanky-suite/) section.
-[INSERT LINK]
+For more information about Swanky Node, check out the [Swanky Suite](https://docs.astar.network/docs/build/build-on-layer-1/smart-contracts/wasm/swanky-suite/) section.
+[INSERT PROPER LINK]

 ### Zombienet

 With Zombienet users can download arbitrary Relay Chain and parachain binaries (or use images) to setup a configurable local test network.
 Users will have access to all privileged actions on the Relay Chain and parachains, which simplifies testing.
 For more information about Zombienet, check out the [Build Environment](https://docs.astar.network/docs/build/environment/zombienet-testing) chapter.
-[INSERT LINK]
+[INSERT PROPER LINK]

 ## Testnets